ThePowerOfSwift/Ultimate-AdBlock/README.md

 The other filters are different.
 Every host is stored on a new line, for clarity.

 By default all filters are enabled.
 If you want to disable a filter (for example the social css elements) you can do so by setting the correct variable in update-filters.swift to false.
 Run the script again to generate fresh filters.
-Reloading the filters into Safari (especially the hosts) can take up to 15 seconds.
+Reloading the filters into (iOS) Safari (especially the hosts) can take up to 15 seconds.

 ### Number of filters (as of 19 April 2016)